mikejoh12/match-time/README.md

 # match-time
+This project is now archived and read-only.

 This project is a sports scheduling platform for facilties such as tennis-clubs.
 It allows users to create sports facilities, resources and invite members by email.
 It also allows members to register and book resources in facilities.
 Users can both be a member and manager of facilities so there are 2 different roles.
 Email confirmation and password reset via email link is implemented.

 ## Status
-The project is no longer deployed.
+The project is archived and no longer deployed.

 ### Technologies used
 The main stack is Postgres, Express, React and Node.js.
 Passport, jsonwebtoken, and bcrypt are used for authentication/authorization.